MetaSys-LISBP/PhysioFit/docs/faq.rst

 refer to the section "Model comparison" from the :doc:`method` page.

-How can I check if my data have been fitted correctly?
+How can I check if my data has been fitted correctly?
 ------------------------------------------------------------------

 The quality of the fit can be evaluated based on: